CircuitCoder/WebKit/README.win-gtk.md

 Install msys2, install mingw64 **clang and lld**.
 Also cmake and other build & runtime dependencies from `qtwebkit`.

+Additionally, the following dependencies needs to be installed:
+- Install msys2 perl, and package `perl-File-Copy-Recursive`.
+I had no luck with `cpan install File::Copy::Recursive`.

 Inside a build directory, run the following cmake command:

 ```